gokulkrishna98/DeepRL_proj_website/README.md

         ![](./images/gen_replay_TD(0)_horizon(5)_reward.png)

         Observations:
+        First we trained our TD-MPC model with a FIFO replay buffer,

     - With a LIFO replay-buffer with TD(10) and planning horizon of 1 with 500 seed steps
         </br>Videos of inference
         ![](./videos/gen_replay_TD(10)_500.gif)